TDarkShadow/iheartnewvegas/README.md

 ## Frequently asked questions

-### What are the key differences between this guide and Viva New Vegas?

-Scope and hand-holdiness.
-My guide is much bigger.
-It also demands more from its users.
-My guide lacks no major instructions, however, it is the user that needs to follow them to the letter.
-If you decide to skip them, it's on you.
-Expect no support from me.

 ### Is this guide compatible with A World of Pain/Strip Open/Freeside Open?

-My guess is no. At any rate, I wouldn't bother with those mods unless you enjoy conflict solving.
+My guess is no. At any rate, I wouldn't bother with those mods unless you enjoy conflict solving, or breaking your save on uninstallation.

 ### Is this mod compatible with the guide?